 - Antipsychotics: The most commonly used antipsychotic for an acute episode of psychosis is Haldol (haloperidol).
 Other front-line antipsychotics include Zyprexa (olanzapine), Risperdal (risperidone), and Geodon (ziprasidone).

 If you or a loved one are struggling with marijuana psychosis, Lantana Recovery can offer its expertise as a rehabilitation facility.
 Some struggling with acute psychosis may choose to transfer to Lantana after they have fully detoxed in a more supervised setting.
 Marijuana psychosis is a documented phenomenon that occurs when CB1 receptors, particularly dense in the amygdala, are overstimulated.
 The amygdala is responsible for triggering a sense of fear and paranoia that individuals may experience during a marijuana-induced psychosis.
-Psychosis can be scary, both for the individual experiencing it and those around them.
-Lantana Recovery offers hope.
-Call Lantana at (866) 997-2870 to learn more about our unique approach to treatment.
+Psychosis can be scary, both for the individual experiencing it and for those around them.